parth314159/python_rep/README.md

 - Log scores and games in tic-tac-toe.db
 - Score will be fetched on every game start

+##Web Crawler

+- Un-focused crawling from the wikipedia
+- focused crawling from wikipedia
+- Image crawling
+- Only works for wikipedia right now

 ##Thank You
 - Bug Reporting appreciated